elastic/kibana/rfcs/text/0016_buildkite.md

 It's difficult to understand which plugins are required to support which base features.
 For example, Pipelines support is provided by a group of many plugins, and many of them have outdated names ([Pipeline: Nodes and Processes](https://github.com/jenkinsci/workflow-durable-task-step-plugin) is actually a plugin called `workflow-durable-task-step-plugin`).

 Many plugins are maintained by CloudBees employees, but it can be very difficult to determine which ones are, without knowing the names of CloudBees employees.
 All Jenkins community/third-party plugins reside under the `jenkinsci` organization in GitHub, which makes finding "official" ones difficult.

-TODO
+Given the open source nature of the Jenkins ecosystem and the way that development is handled by Cloudbees, it might be incorrect to say that any plugins outside of the Cloudbees plugins (for the Cloudbees Jenkins distribution) are "first-party".

 #### First-class support for test results

-TODO
+It's a bit buggy at times (for example, if you run the same test multiple times, you have to load pages in a specific order to see the correct results in the UI), but Jenkins does have support for ingesting and displaying test results, including graphs that show changes over time.
+We use this feature to ingest test results from JUnit files produced by unit tests, integration tests, and end-to-end/functional tests.

 #### GitHub Integration

-TODO
+Jenkins has rich support for GitHub spread across many different plugins.
+It can trigger builds in response to webhook payloads, automatically create jobs for repositories in an organization, has support for self-hosted GitHub, and has many settings for triggering pull requests.

+It's worth mentioning, however, that we've had many issues with these integrations.
+For example, the GitHub Pull Request Builder plugin, which currently provides PR triggering for us and other teams, has been the source of several issues at Elastic.
+It's had performance issues, triggers builds erroneously, and has been mostly unmaintained for several years.

 ## Other solutions